 Part time employees will receive sufficient uniforms and gear based on the number of part-time hours scheduled.

-Part time Parking Garage Attendants will also receive an annual work boot allowance equal to one-half that received by full time members of the bargaining unit in the same manner outlined above.
+Part time employees will also receive an annual work boot allowance equal to one-half that received by full time members of the bargaining unit in the same manner outlined above.